chatterjeemayuri-prog/longitudinal-mixed-effects-biostat/README.md

 - Assumes independence of observations
 - Ignores repeated measurements within subjects

-This approach is inappropriate for longitudinal data.
+This approach ignores within-subject dependence and may lead to misleading inference.

 ### 2. Mixed-Effects Model (Random Intercept)